Leonora Jakupi

-Leonora Jakupi ([lɛɔˈnɔɾa jaˈkupi]; born 3 March 1979) is a Kosovo-Albanian singer and songwriter.
+Leonora Jakupi ([lɛɔˈnɔɾa jaˈkupi]; born 3 March 1979) is a Kosovar singer and songwriter.

 Biography

 Early career

-Leonora Jakupi is originally from Kosovo.
-She lost her father during the Kosovo war (1998–1999) – he was killed due to his involvement in the Kosovo Army.
+Leonora Jakupi is an ethnic Albanian singer from Kosovo.
+She lost her father during the Kosovo War (1998–1999) – he was killed due to his involvement in the Kosovo Liberation Army.
 Her repertoire includes old-style Albanian folk and modern popular music.

 The song that rose her to prominence was "A vritet pafajsia?"
 (Can innocence be killed?), released in 1998 while she was a war refugee in Albania.
 She dedicated the song to her father and other Albanians that were killed during the Kosovo War.